Thomas Braddell: Attorney-general, Singapore

 In 1864 he was appointed as Crown Counsel, and when the Transfer took place was appointed Attorney-General in 1867, an office which he held until the end of 1882.
-In February 1858 Mr. Braddell had written a pamphlet entitled " Singapore and the Straits Settlements Described," because of the agitation then going on about the Transfer.
+In February 1858, Braddell had written a pamphlet entitled " Singapore and the Straits Settlements Described," because of the agitation then going on about the Transfer.
 In this pamphlet (which proved very useful and most opportune) he discussed the best way of governing and administering the Straits, and several of his suggestions were adopted.
 He wanted the Government of the Straits to be quite distinct from that of India, and that the sources from which the officials were derived should also be distinct.
 The pamphlet was a remarkable piece of constructive statesmanship, and showed his fitness for the high office to which he was appointed when his suggestions came to be put into practice.
 He was a most indefatigable worker, and used to sit up very late at night at his work.